pckhoi/deba/README.md

     # targets in this list will not be validated nor included in the Make rules.
     ignoredTargets:
       - duplicates.csv

+# # make sure that the stage execution order is the same as the specified order.
+Specifically, when this is
+# # set to true, Deba will prevent a script from reading outputs from a later stage.
+# enforeStageOrder: true

 # targets are the final targets of your entire pipeline.
 They will be updated when you run `make deba`.
 targets: